 Popular Skills for Office Manager, Dental Office

 Office Managers of Dental Offices seem to require a rather large skill set.
 Most notably, skills in Accounts Payable, Human Resources, Operations Management, and Office Management are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-At the other end of the pay range are skills like Collections, Software Knowledge, and Insurance.
+At the other end of the pay range are skills like Collections, Scheduling, and Software Knowledge.
 Those familiar with Billing also tend to know Scheduling.

 Pay by Experience Level for Office Manager, Dental Office